Arpit-Shah/Artos/info/1_ARTOS_FEAURES.md

 * Purpose:
 	* Test status allows user to provide useful status updates during test case execution and conclude final outcome.
-	* Test status accepts string argument, where user can provide short description/reason for status update.
+	* User can provide short description/reason string during test status update.

 * Facilities:
 	* User can update test status multiple times within one test case execution.
 	* Among all updated status, status with worst outcome will be considered as final outcome/result of the test case.
 >	Example:
->	During test execution, if a test case status are updated in the following sequence:
+>	During single test case execution, if a test case status are updated in the following sequence:
 >   	PASS => PASS => FAIL => PASS
->   Then final outcome of the test case will be FAIL because that is the worst outcome.
+>   Then final outcome of the test case will be **FAIL** because that is the worst outcome.

 * Supported Test Status: